jpchateau/Interactive-Image/docs/advanced-features/social-media-share.rst

 Social Media Share
 ------------------

-By default, a social media share box is displayed.
+| By default, a social media share box is displayed at the bottom right of the scene.
   You can prevent this behavior before activating the plugin:

 .. code:: javascript